 OVERVIEW

 During this tour, you will stay in simple, small family-run hotels and guest houses that have been welcoming walkers of the Camino for many years.
-All rooms are ensuite and, typically, in the style of the Camino; accommodations have a great atmosphere as the majority of other guests will be fellow walkers.
+All rooms are ensuite, typically reflecting the Camino style, and offer a great atmosphere as most other guests will be fellow walkers.
 As this walk is a very busy route, similar accommodations can be used other than those listed.
-Please note that booking 8 accommodations in sequence might shorten the walking days or lengthened on the odd occasion to make all the accommodations line up.
-The accommodation shown is only an indication of the class of what will be booked, and we will do our best to match the standard if we cannot get what is displayed.
+Please note that booking seven consecutive nights might occasionally shorten or lengthen walking days to make all the accommodations line up.
+The accommodations shown are an indication of the class of what will be booked, and we will do our best to match the standard if we cannot get what is displayed.

 Single Rooms